 The size and scope of the contract and the potential risk exposures involved will dictate the minimum limits of coverage required.
 The University's standard requirements are divided into three sets, indicating typical risk levels:

-Must include appropriate Personal Injury Liability, Independent Contractor's Liability, Contractual Liability, Product Liability, Completed Operations Liability and Property Damage Liability with a minimum limit of liability of $1,000,000 per occurrence for bodily injury and property damage.
+Must include but not limited to Personal Injury Liability, Independent Contractor's Liability, Contractual Liability, Products Liability, Ongoing and Completed Operations Liability and Property Damage Liability with a minimum limit of liability of $1,000,000 per occurrence/ $3,000,000 aggregate for bodily injury and property damage.

 Required of any contractor or vendor utilizing a vehicle in the performance of any purchase agreement or contract.
-Must cover, but not be limited to, hired and non-owned vehicles with a minimum combined single limit of liability of $1,000,000 per occurrence for bodily injury, death, and/or property damage.
+Must provide Symbol 1, including hired and non-owned vehicles with a minimum combined single limit of liability of $1,000,000 per occurrence for bodily injury, death, and/or property damage.

 Required for facility improvement, renovation and construction projects.

 Required for projects and contracts that have special circumstances or hazards or are of large scope.